-- Place almond meal, caster sugar and sifted cocoa powder in a medium-size bowl.
+- Add almond flour, sugar and cocoa to a medium-size bowl.

 Tips for Success and FAQs:

-I like to whisk the dry ingredients together to thoroughly combine them before adding the egg whites and vanilla.
+Whisk the dry ingredients together to thoroughly combine them before adding to the egg whites and vanilla.

 More delicious recipes for you to try:

-Here are some more delicious gluten-free cookie/biscuit recipes for you to try:
+Here are some more of our favourite gluten-free cookie recipes for you to try:

-Leftover egg yolks?
+Leftover egg yolks from making this recipe?
 Here are some ways to use them up: